 GBRC Board Members

-I recently joined the GBRC board after being a member of the club for several years.
-I’ve been the race director for the Lake Samish runs for the past six years and will be transitioning to direct the Haggen to Haggen.
-I look forward to contributing more actively to this wonderful organization!
+I joined the GBRC board in 2017 after being a member of the club for several years.
+I was the race director for the Lake Samish runs before transitioning to direct Haggen to Haggen (which unfortunately has been discontinued).
+I currently co-direct the Lake Padden relays.
+In addition to race directing, I also handle the permits for GBRC races.
+I look forward to seeing you at GBRC events!

 He loves running, hiking and biking.
 The running bug hit him when he moved from Montana to Washington in 1986.
 Though he primarily enjoys running Marathons, he has also run the Chuckanut 50K.